coin-or/Cbc/README.md

-# CBC Version 2.9.8 README
+# CBC Version 2.9.9 README

 Welcome to the README for the COIN Branch and Cut Solver (CBC).
 CBC is distributed under the Eclipse Public License and is freely redistributable.
 All source code and documentation is Copyright IBM and others.
 This README may be redistributed freely.

-## Current Testing Status
+## CURRENT BUILD STATUS

 [![Build Status](https://travis-ci.org/coin-or/Cbc.svg?branch=master)](https://travis-ci.org/coin-or/Cbc)